LaurenceBudd/Simple-Blazor-Website/README.md

 Goal of website is to display multiple pages each showcasing different skills, eventually hosted on github pages.

 1. Home page
-2. Rest API --> Twitch Control Panel
+2. Rest API --> API Control Panel
 3.